p-adic shtukas and the theory of global and local Shimura varieties

 c) The $v$-sheaf ${\CM}^{\rm int}_{\CG, b, \mu}$ is ``specializing" in the terminology of loc. cit., \S 1.4.
 Hence, there is a continuous specialization map

 functorial in $(\CG, b, \mu)$, which also defines

 \end{theorem}

-\begin{proof} In the case that $\CG$ is reductive, (a) and (b) follow from \cite[Prop.
+\begin{proof} {\cmag This follows from \cite[Thm.
+2]{Gl21} and its proof, see also \cite[Prop.
+2.30, Lem.
+2.31]{Gl21}.} \quash{In the case that $\CG$ is reductive, (a) and (b) follow from\mar{\cred read this to update Gleason refs} \cite[Prop.
 2.3.5, Prop.
 2.3.10, Lem.
 2.3.11]{Gl}.
 More precisely, the cited proofs use the reductivity of $\CG$ only through \emph{loc. cit.}, Thm.
 2.1.18.
 But this last theorem extends to the case of arbitrary parahoric group schemes by Ansch\"utz \cite{An}, comp. section \ref{s:parext}.
 For part (c), the specializing property is proved in \emph{loc. cit.}, Prop.
 2.3.10 (again, the reductivity of $\CG$ only enters through Thm.
 2.1.18).
 That this implies the facts on the specialization map is \cite[Prop.
-1.4.17]{Gl}. \end{proof} Theorem \ref{Gleason} above holds for all $\mu$.
-However, from here and on, we will return to our blanket assumption that $\mu$ is minuscule.
+1.4.17]{Gl}. } \end{proof} Theorem \ref{Gleason} above holds for all $\mu${\cmag, not necessarily minuscule}.
+However, in the sequel, we will return to our blanket assumption that $\mu$ is minuscule.
 The following conjecture is the local analogue of Scholze's Conjecture \ref{repMint}. \begin{conjecture} Assume that $\mu$ is minuscule.
 Let $x\in X_{\CG}(b, \mu^{-1})(k)$.
 Then the formal completion $\wh{{\CM}^{\rm int}_{\CG, b, \mu}}_{/x}$ is representable, i.e., there exists a normal complete Noetherian local ring $R$ such that

-\end{conjecture} It is clear that Conjecture \ref{conjtubeMint} follows from Conjecture \ref{repMint}: indeed, if ${\CM}^{\rm int}_{\CG, b, \mu}$ is representable by ${\sM}_{\CG, b, \mu}$, then $\wh{{\CM}^{\rm int}_{\CG, b, \mu}}_{/x}\simeq \Spd(\hat{\CO}_{{\sM}_{\CG, b, \mu}, x})$.
+\end{conjecture} It is clear that Conjecture \ref{conjtubeMint} follows from Conjecture \ref{repMint}: indeed, if ${\CM}^{\rm int}_{\CG, b, \mu}$ is representable by ${\sM}_{\CG, b, \mu}$, then $\wh{{\CM}^{\rm int}_{\CG, b, \mu}}_{/x}\simeq \Spd(\wh{\CO}_{{\sM}_{\CG, b, \mu}, x})$.
 In \S \ref{ss:repintLSV} we prove a kind of converse under some conditions.